-Major sources of revenue for the General Fund are shown in Chart 2.
-Sales tax and property tax comprise the largest sources of General Fund revenues, representing a combined \$116.8 million or 46.7% of the total.
+Major sources of General Fund revenue are shown below in Chart 2.
+Sales tax and property tax comprise the largest individual sources of General Fund revenues, representing a combined \$116.8 million or 46.6% of the total.
 These and other major sources of revenue are described on the following pages.